cmtoomey/archive-blog/_posts/2016-03-31-MapboxStudioTableau5.md

 Remember those handy map tile coordinates I just mentioned?
 That's how Tableau knows what's new and what to ask for.
 If it doesn't have a tile with that coordinate, it will ask for a new one.
 That's why you see the old tiles (with blue) around the United States and new tiles (the green) around Asia.

 ![oldandnew](https://cmtoomey.github.io/img/GreenAndBlue.png)

+To fix this, you have to clear Tableau's cache.
+To do that go here and delete the MapTiles folder.

+**Windows**

+    C:\Users\your-username\AppData\Local\Tableau\Caching\ExternalCacheV1\MapTiles

+**Mac**

+    username/Library/Caches/com.Tableau.caching/ExternalCacheV1/MapTiles

+> Now a word of warning: Mapbox does a little bit of caching too, to help get your tiles quickly and cheaply (so they can continue to provide all that good stuff in a free plan).
+That cache is like a timebomb, it expires every so often.
+Right now the timer is set to 5 mins.
+This means that if you update a style, clear your cache, and then request new tiles you might get an old one and have to start over.
+The good news is that I've asked Mapbox to lower that timer, and we are working with Tableau to figure out a better experience around their cache - so stay tuned.